 Workforce productivity is the total amount of goods and services workers produce in a particular time frame.
 It refers to how a business can become more productive in the least time-consuming way to achieve a profitable goal—read up on how to calculate workforce productivity here.
 For example, it’s how a fast food joint can make more profit as workers make and sell more burgers per hour.
 The emphasis is on quantity.

 As Paul Krugman famously put it:

-Productivity isn’t everything, but in the long run it is almost everything.
+Productivity isn’t everything, but in the long run, it is almost everything.
 A country’s ability to improve its standard of living over time depends almost entirely on its ability to raise its output per worker. – Paul Krugman, Nobel Prize Winner in Economic Sciences

 This type of productivity encourages a workplace culture of outstanding productivity.
-Basically, how a fast food joint can make more profit as workers make and sell burgers per hour by serving the customers better, by making fewer mistakes, by wasting fewer ingredients, by improving the burger-making process, etc. The emphasis is on quality.
+Basically, how a fast food joint can make more profit as workers make and sell burgers per hour by serving the customers better, making fewer mistakes, wasting fewer ingredients, improving the burger-making process, etc. The emphasis is on quality.